Eyimofe28/web102_prework/README.md

 * [ ] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
 * [ ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

+## My little adds

-I added the following tweaks to my webpage cause I love to go above and beyond😉:
+I added the following tweaks to the page cause I love to go above and beyond😉:

 * [ ] Created a dropdown menu with a "scroll to" button to enable smooth scrolling to different sections of the page (Intro, Stats, & Games). 😎
 * [ ] Implemented a fixed header to keep the navigation easily accessible during scrolling.🫡